📖This article is part of the complete guide to The Ultimate Guide to SaaS Lead Qualification. Introduction

 Popular Scoring Models

 - Explicit Scoring: Based on demographic and firmographic data (job title, company size, industry).
 Points assigned manually.
+Best when you have limited behavioral data.

 - Implicit Scoring: Tracks digital body language—pages visited, time on site, content downloads.
 Reveals intent without self-reported data.
+More predictive than explicit alone.

 - Negative Scoring: Deducts points for disqualifying actions (e.g., competitor job search, unsubscribing).
 Critical for maintaining lead quality.